robsimmons/dusa-artifact/README.md

 ## Command-line utility

-The root directory of this repository contains a command-line utility `./dusa` that can be used to validate all of the paper's claims.
-Node is the only dependency (tested with Node v18.20.4, v20.10.0, and 22).
+The root directory of this repository contains a command-line utility `./dusa`.

-The command-line utility requires one positional argument, a dusa program, and if given no other arguments will return a single solution.
+The command-line utility requires one positional argument, a Dusa program, and if given no other arguments will return a single solution in JSON format.

     ./dusa examples/figure-1-mutual-exclusion.dusa

-The `-n 0` flag will return all solutions.
-In the case of the second figure, this will return 62 solutions.
+The `-n` flag will controls the number of solutions returned.
+In the case of the second figure, this command will return 62 solutions:

     ./dusa examples/figure-2-spanning-tree.dusa -n0